evlaV/steamos-atomupd/doc/server.md

 is a checkpoint, then the answer will answer with `3.1` and `3.3`, so that the client knows that it has two updates to apply in order to be up-to-date.

-Additionally, the client can says whether it's interested in unstable updates, in such case the server considers images such as `3.4-rc1` (versions strings are expected to follow semantic versioning).
+Additionally, the client can theoretically say whether it's interested in unstable updates, in such case the server considers images such as `3.4-rc1` (versions strings are expected to follow semantic versioning).
+However there isn't yet a proper way for the client to signal its interest in unstable updates.

 Additionally, there could be a new *release* available.
 In this case, the server will return a second list of relevant updates, for the next release.